-Transport options for Exploring Cebu Island
+Transport Pptions for Exploring Cebu Island

 By far, the best way to get around on Cebu Island is to rent scooters.
 You’ll find Cebu travel guide blogs recommending scooter rentals for as high as 500 pesos per day.
 However, I’ve rented bikes multiple times for between 300-450 pesos per day.
-If you’re planning to stay a while, you’ll get a cheaper price of around 250 pesos if you rent them for long term (1 week or more).
+If you’re planning to stay a while, you’ll get a cheaper price of around 250 pesos if you rent them for a long term (1 week or more).

 If you’re not too interested in renting a motorbike, you can also pay for transport via: